meilisearch/documentation/main_concept/indexes.md

 The **order of the fields represents their relevance** in the search engine.

-Thus, if a "title" field is defined before a "description" field, its content will be considered more relevant to a search query than that of a "description" field.
+Thus, if a `title` field is defined before a `description` field, its content will be considered more relevant to a search query than that of a "description" field.
 <!-- <Badge text="soon" type="warn"/> -->

 <!-- TODO change doc link -->